 Working for you

 We’re taking every opportunity to campaign on your behalf during this time of crisis.
 We’re working to get the best possible outcomes for you, your dental practices and staff.
-See our lives updates page for the latest on the work done in Wales and across the UK and listen to my recent interview with BBC Radio Wales.
+See our lives updates page for the latest on the work done in Wales and across the UK.

 Chair of the Welsh General Dental Practice Committee